TinkAnet/Prototype-pollution-detection/README.md

 # Prototype Pollution Detection Tool

-A static analysis tool for detecting prototype pollution vulnerabilities in JavaScript and HTML files using semantic AST analysis and taint tracking.
+A static analysis tool for detecting prototype pollution vulnerabilities in JavaScript and HTML files using semantic AST analysis and taint trackin.

-**Group Project** - Web Security Class at Johns Hopkins University
-**Team:** Letao Zhao, Ethan Lee, Bingyan He, Qi Sun

 ## What is Prototype Pollution?